Children Law Solicitors

 Disputes about a child’s upbringing

 Parents aren’t always able to agree on issues concerning their child’s surname, choice of school, education and religious upbringing.
-If this applies to you and your family, we can help you obtain an order from the court to resolve the dispute.
+If this applies to you and your family, we can help you to obtain an order from the court to resolve the dispute.

 Barcan+Kirby have specially trained and accredited lawyers dealing with this very sensitive area of law.